meub/jquery-simple-treepicker/README.md

-# simpleTreePicker
+# jQuery Simple TreePicker

-SimpleTreePicker is a jQuery plugin for creating tree selection controls.
+Simple TreePicker is a jQuery plugin for creating tree selection controls.
 Some of its features include:

  * No images or dependencies other than jQuery
  * Clickable arrows for showing/hiding subtrees